-The problem was, after spending 2 weeks travelling through Peru, we didn’t have much time left to spend in Cusco and as it is such an interesting city, full of things to do, we didn’t want to spend one night in Aguas Calientes.
-We needed an alternative for this, so why not trying a private tour to Machu Picchu instead?
+The problem was, after spending 2 weeks traveling through Peru, we didn’t have much time left to spend in Cusco and as it is such an interesting city, full of things to do, we didn’t want to spend one night in Aguas Calientes.
+We needed an alternative for this, a tour to bring us from Cusco to Machu Picchu in one day.

 Machu Picchu: A Private Tour with Peru Travel Explorer